 About this Artist

 Dalia Stasevska’s charismatic and dynamic musicianship has established her as a conductor of exceptional versatility.
-Chief Conductor of Lahti Symphony Orchestra from 2021/22 season and Artistic Director to the International Sibelius Festival; Dalia also holds the post of Principal Guest Conductor of the BBC Symphony Orchestra.
-She made her BBC Proms debut in 2019 and conducted the Last Night of the Proms in 2020.
-In 2021, she conducted the First Night of the BBC Proms, and, together with BBC Symphony, she opened the 2021 Edinburgh International Festival.
+Chief Conductor of the Lahti Symphony Orchestra and Artistic Director of the International Sibelius Festival, Dalia also holds the post of Principal Guest Conductor of the BBC Symphony Orchestra.
+She has made several appearances at the BBC Proms and conducted the Last Night of the Proms in 2022.
+With the BBC Symphony Orchestra, she opened the 2021 Edinburgh International Festival.

-Dalia originally studied as a violinist and composer at the Tampere Conservatoire and studied violin, viola, and conducting at the Sibelius Academy.
-As a conductor, her teachers include Jorma Panula and Leif Segerstam.
+Dalia originally trained as a violinist and composer at the Tampere Conservatoire and studied violin, viola, and conducting at the Sibelius Academy.
+Her conducting teachers include Jorma Panula and Leif Segerstam.
 She was bestowed the Order of Princess Olga of the III degree by President Volodymyr Zelenskyy in October 2020 for her significant personal contribution to the development of international cooperation, strengthening the prestige of Ukraine internationally, and popularization of its historical and cultural heritage.
-In December 2018, she had the honor of conducting the Royal Stockholm Philharmonic at the Nobel Prize Ceremony in Stockholm.
-Dalia was awarded the Royal Philharmonic Society’s Conductor Award in 2020, and this year she was among the recipients of Finland’s Alfred Kordelin Foundation Prize.
+In December 2018, she had the honor of conducting the Royal Stockholm Philharmonic at the Nobel Prize ceremony in Stockholm.
+Dalia received the Royal Philharmonic Society’s Conductor Award in 2020, and this year she was among the recipients of Finland’s Alfred Kordelin Foundation Prize.